 It was almost impossible to escape the reports of Canada’s wildfires in early June, with large parts of North America also being engulfed in smoke and air pollution as a result of the fires.

-Canada is currently experiencing its worst ever start to the wildfire season — largely due to an extreme dry period followed by a heatwave — with Al Jazeera reporting that the impacts of the fires can be seen as far as Norway, while thousands of people in Canada have been displaced from their homes.
+Canada experienced its worst ever start to the wildfire season — largely due to an extreme dry period followed by a heatwave — with Al Jazeera reporting that the impacts of the fires could be seen as far as Norway, while thousands of people in Canada were displaced from their homes.

 As of July 17, there were still 907 active wildfires, of which 599 were out of control.
-The majority of fires have been categorized as “out of control” by the Canadian Interagency Forest Fire Centre
+The majority of fires were categorized as “out of control” by the Canadian Interagency Forest Fire Centre

 What's more, where there's fire, there's smoke.
 As a result, millions of people in the US and Canada faced dangerous air quality.